bmuller/mod_auth_openid/index.markdown

 After a user authenticates themselves, the user's identity will be available in the *REMOTE_USER* cgi environment variable.
 A cookie named *open_id_session_id* is saved to maintain each user's session.

 # Upgrading
-If you're upgrading, make sure you delete the old database file before upgrading and after stopping apache.
+If you're upgrading, make sure you delete the old database file before upgrading and after stopping apache (by default, this can be found in */tmp/mod_auth_openid.db*).

 # Attribute Exchange
 See the [AttributeExchange](attex.html).